adasprilla/TouchPad-Gestures/README.md

 and Chrome browsers when running on Wayland as per the default configuration.

+Note that GNOME on Wayland natively implements the following gestures:

+- 3 finger pinch opens/close the GNOME overview.
-Note if your touchpad is capable of reporting 4 finger gestures and you are using GNOME on Wayland then you can already switch workspaces using 4 finger swipe up and down gestures natively provided by GNOME.
-That is the only desktop touchpad gesture GNOME currently provides.
-In that case, if you still choose to run `libinput-gestures` to get extra gestures, be sure to disable the default `libinput-gestures` swipe up/down, or at least configure swipe up/down only for 3 fingers.
+- 4 finger swipe up/down changes workspaces.

+So if you choose to run `libinput-gestures` on Wayland to get extra gestures, be sure to disable the default `libinput-gestures.conf` pinch gestures, and 4 finger swipe up/down.

+GNOME on Xorg does not natively implement any gestures.

 ### EXTENDED GESTURES